-Sustainability Topic / Baseline Wales Plan Area Communities - Supporting Infrastructure: Locations of Strategic Rail Links Both the north and south coast of Wales are well connected by rail, linking the major coastal cities such as Cardiff and Swansea in the south, and Llandudno, Bangor and Holyhead in the north.
+Sustainability Topic / Baseline Wales Plan Area Communities - Supporting Infrastructure: Both the north and south coast of Wales are well connected by rail, There is a small network of railway lines within the plan area, the 'South Locations of Strategic Rail Links linking the major coastal cities such as Cardiff and Swansea in the south, and Llandudno, Bangor and Holyhead in the north.
 Few major branch lines extend from these links, and the central and western regions of Wales are comparatively poorly served by rail.
-(GIS mapping) Supporting Trend Data: Upgrades to lines and electrification projects are continually taking place. strategic rail network.
-There is a small network of railway lines within the plan area, the 'South Waled Main Line' being one passing through the southern regions of the area.
-(GIS mapping) It is considered unlikely that future projects will significantly increase the Communities - Supporting Infrastructure: Locations of strategic road networks The south and north coast of Wales are the only areas with motorway connections.
+Waled Main Line' being one passing through the southern regions of the area.
+(GIS mapping) (GIS mapping) Supporting Trend Data: Upgrades to lines and electrification projects are continually taking place.
+It is considered unlikely that future projects will significantly increase the strategic rail network.
+Communities - Supporting Infrastructure: Locations of strategic road networks The south and north coast of Wales are the only areas with motorway connections.
 The remaining regions are serviced by the A road network which links the major towns and villages.
 Comparatively the central and upland regions are less provisioned with strategic network links.
-(GIS mapping) The M4 motorway runs through the plan area in it's southern region and the A465 though it's centre north east to south west.
-(GIS mapping)
+The M4 motorway runs through the plan area in it's southern region and the A465 though it's centre north east to south west.
+(GIS mapping) (GIS mapping)

-(motorways and primary roads) Supporting Trend Data: The strategic road network in the UK is constantly undergoing maintenance and improvements to improve efficiency, such as managed motorways.
-It is considered unlikely that significant new strategic road networks will be developed.
+(motorways and primary roads) Supporting Trend Data: The strategic road network in the UK is constantly undergoing maintenance and improvements to improve efficiency, such as managed motorways It is considered unlikely that significant new strategic road networks will be developed.
 Communities - Supporting Infrastructure: Location of The only major airport in Wales is Cardiff 172 .
 No major Airports are identified within the plan area.
 Airports Supporting Trend Data: The number of passengers using UK airports has generally increased since the Covid-19 pandemic.
-For example, when the Civil Aviation Authority compared annual 2024 data against 2017 data, the 7 of the 10 largest airports in 2024 all had more passengers in 2017 across April to May 173 .
-Communities - Supporting Infrastructure: Principal ports in Wales are 174 : Port Talbot is a principal port identified within the plan area.
-Location of Ports Principal ports in Wales are 174 : • Milford Haven Port Talbot is a principal port identified within the plan area.
-Location of Ports Port Talbot is a principal port identified within the plan area.
+For example, when the Civil Aviation Authority compared annual 2024 data against 2017 data, the 7 of the 10 largest airports in 2024 all had more passengers in 2017 across April to May 173 . compared annual 2024 data against 2017 data, the 7 of the e 10 largest airports in 2024 all had more passengers in 2017 across April to May 173 .
+Communities - Supporting compared annual 2024 data against 2017 data, the 7 of the e 10 largest airports in 2024 all had more passengers in 2017 across April to May 173 .
+Supporting compared annual 2024 data against 2017 data, the 7 of the Principal ports in Wales are 174 : e 10 largest airports in 2024 all had more passengers in 2017 across April to May 173 .
+Port Talbot is a principal port identified within the plan area.
+Supporting Infrastructure: Principal ports in Wales are 174 :